 Bugs are part of our software developers world and fixing them is part of your daily business, too.
 Finding and solving issues makes Citrus better every day.
-For a detailed listing of all bugfixes please refer to the complete changes log of each release in JIRA (http://www.citrusframework.org/changes-report.html).
+For a detailed listing of all bugfixes please refer to the complete changes log of each release.